kevinthebear/2021-DMA-projects/project3/README.md

 > - Additional data obtained through crawling, modifying files, or using only part of the provided dataset is not allowed.
 > - The trained models for each category should be saved as a pickle file and submitted along with the code.
 >> - 2-1-1.
 Naïve Bayes Classifier
-15 points: the number of correctly classified articles out of 30 * 0.5
 >> - 2-1-2.
 SVM
-15 points: the number of correctly classified articles out of 30 * 0.5

 > **_(R2-2)_** English newspaper article clustering
 > - K-means Clustering